 “Vibration amplitude is a measure of the severity of the defect of a machine.
 A common dilemma for vibration analysts is to determine whether the vibrations are acceptable to allow further operation of the machine in a safe manner.”

-However, there are certain steps the operator of the tool can take to help minimise the amount of vibration produced.
+However, there are certain steps the operator of the tool can take to help by limiting machinery vibration produced.

 Industrial equipment and machinery that is faulty and not working at its optimum can lead to increased and unnecessary vibration being produced.

-Having industrial component such as gearboxes regularly serviced will help keep them working at their optimum, thus limiting the amount of vibration being created.
+Having industrial component such as gearboxes regularly serviced will help keep them working at their optimum, thus limiting machinery vibration being created.

 YB Component’s UK customers can take advantage of our full gearbox inspection and report, which is free of charge.
 Simple send us your gearbox and we’ll carry out an inspection and send you a report.